alexandertrefz/essence/packages/standard-library/README.md

   `firstItem()` bare and still can not hide `List`'s fallback entry.
-- **Count-like nonsense is lenient; value-like failure returns an `Optional`** — `List.repeat(_, times 0)` is the empty List, `list::split(intoGroupsOf 0)` is one group holding every item, and `7::clamp(between 10, and 1)` takes the bounds in either order and answers `7`.
+- **Count-like nonsense is lenient; value-like failure returns an `Optional`** — `List.repeat(_, times 0)` is the empty List, `list::split(intoGroupsOf 0)` is one group holding every item, and a pair of bounds names the same range in either order, so `7::clamp(between 10, and 1)` answers `7` and `7::isBetween(10, and 1)` answers `true`.
 Nothing is dropped and nothing comes back empty for a count that makes no sense.
 An answer that genuinely is not there is what an `Optional` is for — `Rational.of(1, over 0)` is no Rational, `[]::firstItem()` is no item, `"abc"::character(at 9)` is no